open-education-hub/essentials-security/hacking-the-web/index.md

 Simply create a `Session` object, set the cookie `u` to `hacky mchack`, then send a `GET` request to the `/manage.php` endpoint.

+### Challenge: Beep Beep Boop

+Look for hidden files on the web server.

+### Challenge: Colours

+Indices go brrrrrrr.

+### Challenge: Great Names

+Do you know these great explorers?

+### Challenge: Nobody Loves Me

+Whom do you call?

+### Challenge: One-by-One

+One by one by one by one by one...

+### Challenge: Produce-Consume

+What does the server produce exactly?

+### Challenge: Traverse the Universe

+Explore new ~planets~ files.

 # Further Reading

 ## Cookie Theft / Session Hijacking